 The DA62 first flew in 2012 and was certified by EASA in 2015 as an up-to-seven seat tourer.
 Although it was developed by Diamond Aircraft Austria, the DA62 will not be produced in Europe.
 This is the result of the sale last December to a Chinese investor of a 60 percent stake in the financially troubled Diamond Canada company.
 The deal included all rights to the DA62 (as well as to Diamond’s DA40 four-passenger single).
 Production and type-design responsibility is due to be transferred to Canada by the end of this year.

-governments agencies worldwide.
+Meanwhile, Diamond (Static Display B6) has delivered over 100 DA42 MPPs to a variety of commercial operators and governments agencies worldwide.
 Last November, it launched a new version for coastal surveillance named the Pandion.
 “The concept is to provide a full maritime airborne solution to a fixed price against illegal fishery and anti-piracy,” explained Fischer.
 “Equipped with a lightweight search radar, an EO/IR turret, a beyond-line-of-sight commercial Satcom system and a mission management system, the Pandion can easily operate for up to 6 hours at a distance of 150 nautical miles from the coastline.”